 - Business users no longer need to create service tickets to get the status of SAP transaction flows.
 They can examine our business processes from end to end, including SAP transactions and external processes.

 - Executives can trust that their business processes execute seamlessly and that any errors are proactively addressed with no impact to customers or partners.

 - Engineers no longer need to check multiple SAP transactions to investigate business-process issues and identify in which step the business process failed.
-They can improve their time-to-detect and time-to-resolve numbers with the right telemetry data and avoid business disruption for our customers.
+They can improve their time-to-detect and time-to-resolve numbers with the correct telemetry data and avoid business disruption for our customers.

 - More efficient business processes.
 Greater visibility leads to greater efficiency.
-We can surface issues to stakeholders quickly, everyone involved can recognize areas for potential improvement, and we can monitor modified processes to ensure that improvement is happening.
+We can demonstrate issues to stakeholders quickly, everyone involved can recognize areas for potential improvement, and we can monitor modified processes to ensure that improvement is happening.

 We learned several important lessons with our UTP implementation for SAP on Azure.
 These lessons helped inform our progress of UTP development, and they’ve given us best practices to leverage in future projects, including:

 - Perform a proper inventory of internal processes.
 You must be aware of events within a process before you can capture them.
 Performing a complete and informed inventory of your business processes is critical to capturing the data required for end-to-end business-process monitoring.